Sharing working mom mental health tips because mom’s well-being is so important.

 Establish a bedtime routine that helps you wind down, in whatever way feels right to you.
 Try to fall asleep around the same time each evening.
 A routine sleep schedule and adequate sleep will not only increase your energy but will boost your mood.

 Even a slight change in mindset and routine will initiate a ripple effect.
-The shift you make today has the potential to make a profound impact on your mental health forever.
+The shift you make today has the potential to make a profound impact on your mental health forever and combat working mom depression.

 Amelia is part of the content team at The Long Reach and works for various international brands.
 When Amelia is not researching and writing she loves nothing more than heading out in to the country for some downtime.
 You can see more of her articles here: ameliaevans.contently.com